niedzielski/mw-components/readme.md

 The following chunks are available:

-- index.js: the complete library and default export.
+- mwc.js/css: the complete library and default export.
+- mwc-primitives.js/css: MwButton, MwInput, and other primitives needed to build any user interface.

-Each entry is side-effect free.
+Each chunk is side-effect free.
+All chunks are fully compiled ES5 / CSS and require an Vue.js runtime.

 ### Version history